BlueFrogRobotics/OpenCVUnity/README.md

-# opencvUnity
+# OpenCVUnity
-version de OPENCV c++ utilisable pour unity
+Compilation settings and C++ sources to build a usable version opencv for Unity3D